 Edith L. Gordon Collection

-The original order of the files was maintained.
+The original order of the subject files was maintained.

 Rights and Permissions

 Stony Brook University Libraries' consent to access as the physical owner of the collection

 does not address copyright issues that may affect publication rights.
 It is the sole

 responsibility of the user of Special Collections and University Archives materials

 to investigate the copyright status of any given work and to seek and obtain permission

 [Item], [Box], Edith L. Gordon Collection, Special Collections and University Archives,